apache/james-project/src/adr/0040-quality-levels-definitions.md

 This is the maximum quality level delivered by the James project.
 Users should feel confident using these artifacts or features.

-By **experimental** we designate a part of the code not matching yet the above requirements.
+By **experimental** we designate an artifact or feature not matching yet the above requirements.
 However some active contributors are willing to raise the quality level of this component, and eventually make it mature.
 Or at least are willing to support users.